Connect with others who understand.

 Imaging tests, such as a CT scan or an MRI, create an image of your brain.
 Your healthcare provider can use an imaging test to check for signs of a brain tumor or traumatic brain injury.

-There aren’t any treatments specifically approved for hypothalamic obesity.
-Treatment of hypothalamic obesity focuses on treating the underlying cause and finding the right weight loss strategy that works for you.
+There are currently no treatments specifically approved by the U.S. Food and Drug Administration (FDA) for hypothalamic obesity.
+Currently, treatment of hypothalamic obesity focuses on addressing the underlying cause and finding a weight loss strategy that works for you.
 However, you may have a difficult time losing weight with diet and exercise alone.

 Managing Underlying Conditions